Two-sample inference for high-dimensional Markov networks: Model assumptions

-In this section, we go over some of the implications of the assumptions in \Cref{sec:conditions}. \Cref{app:pfs_for_bdr} discusses the properties of the bounded density ratio model (\Cref{cond:bdr}).
-In \Cref{app:bddpopeigs}, we derive bounds on the $\ell^2$- and $\ell^1$-norms of $\omegab_k^* = \Sigmab_\psi^{-1} \eb_k$, as well as lower- and upper-bounds on the variance of the linearization $\sigma_{n,k}^2$, as direct consequences of \Cref{cond:bddpopeigs}.
+In this section, we go over some of the implications of the assumptions in \Cref{sec:conditions}.
+Appendix~\ref{supp:pfs_for_bdr} discusses the properties of the bounded density ratio model of \Cref{cond:bdr}.
+In Appendix~\ref{supp:bddpopeigs}, we derive bounds on the $\ell_2$- and $\ell_1$-norms of $\omegab_k^* = \Sigmab_\psi^{-1} \eb_k$, as well as lower- and upper-bounds on the variance of the linearization $\sigma_{n,k}^2$, as direct consequences of \Cref{cond:bddpopeigs}.
+In Appendix~\ref{supp:rowsparsity} we characterize the sparsity of the rows of $\Sigmab_\psi^{-1}$.

-\subsection{Properties of the bounded density ratio model (\Cref{cond:bdr})}
+\subsection{Properties of the bounded density ratio model}